What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 It is not perfect, though.

 If the test is positive (i.e. there are enough antibodies circulating in the blood), it’s OK.
 Everything’s fine.
 The animal is immunized.
+It is not necessary to administer a booster.

 - There may still be numerous memory B-cells that can transform very quickly in antibodies releasing plasma cells